This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 If you want to smoke a brisket, then be prepared for a long day.
 It takes a while for that smoky goodness to work its way through all the fibers, and it’s not a process that can be pushed.
 But as they say: good things come to those who wait.
 And smoked brisket is a very good thing.

-As a general rule, a brisket needs to be smoked for 1 hour per pound.
+As a simple, general rule, a brisket needs to be smoked for 1 hour per pound.
 However, in reality, it’s not that simple.
 Some briskets may only need 30 minutes per pound, while others might take up to 2 hours per pound.
-It depends on a range of factors.
+How long your specific brisket needs to smoke per pound depends on a range of factors.

 First, the temperature of the smoker itself.
 Aim for a consistent temperature of 250 degrees Fahrenheit, and it should be an hour per pound of brisket.
 If the temperature is lower than that, you want to factor in more time.
 Try and keep the temperature as consistent as possible, for the best flavor.